Copying Docker Images to Another Machine

 code.hmech.us:5050/nautilus/common/dockers/toolkitt_robot:latest

-Step 3 — Allow insecure registry on the remote
+Step 3 - Allow insecure registry on remote Docker daemon

-Step 4 — Open an SSH reverse tunnel
+Step 4 - Open and verify SSH reverse tunnel

 1